DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 ### Step 5: Merging Back to Master

-Now that the application was all tested and ready to be merged.
-I then used git to merge the information into master branch of my repository.
+Now that the application was tested and ready to be merged, I used git to merge the information into master branch of my repository.

 ```bash
 git add *
 git commit -m "final code cleanup"